FACULTY AND GUEST ARTISTS

 -

-Praised for his charismatic playing and his virtuoso and poetic music making, Belgian cellist Thomas Landschoot enjoys an international career as a concert and recording artist and pedagogue.
-He has toured North America, Europe, South America and Asia and has appeared on national radio and television worldwide.
-He has soloed with the National Orchestra of Belgium, the Frankfurt Chamber Orchestra, Tempe Symphony, Prima la Musica, Symphony of the Southwest, Shieh Chien Symphony Orchestra, Symphony Orchestra of Flanders, Scottsdale Philharmonic, Bucharest Festival Orchestra, Flemish Symphony Orchestra, Kaohsiung City Symphony, Loja Symphony Orchestra in Ecuador and the Orchestra of the United States Army Band, and has appeared at Bargemusic, Park City, Santa Barbara, Mammoth Lakes, Eureka, Utah, Red Rock, Park City, Manchester, Fresno, Madeline Island, Waterloo, Killington and Texas Music Festivals.
-His recordings are available on Summit, Organic, Kokopelli, ArchiMusic and Centaur Records.
-He is a member of world class Rossetti Quartet.
+He has appeared as soloist with the National Orchestra of Belgium, Frankfurt Chamber Orchestra, Tempe Symphony, Prima la Musica, Symphony of the Southwest, Shieh Chien Symphony Orchestra, Scottsdale Philharmonic, Flemish Symphony Orchestra, Kaohsiung City Symphony, Loja Symphony Orchestra of Ecuador, and the Orchestra of the United States Army Band.
+Festival appearances have included Barge Music, Park City, Santa Barbara, Mammoth Lakes, Eureka Springs, Taconic, Utah, Red Rock, Manchester, Fresno, Madeline Island, Waterloo, Killington, and the Texas Music Festival.
+His recordings are available on Summit, Organic, Kokopelli, ArchiMusic, and Centaur Records.

 -